pyxem/pyxem/doc/user_guide/getting_started.rst

 Where do I start?
 =================

+First start by installing pyxem.
+See the section for :ref:`Installation` for more infromation.

 There are a number of resources available to help you get started with pyxem:

 - User Guide: The user guide contains more detailed information on how to use pyxem.
 It helps